Celebrating one of the most profoundly beautiful experiences cinema has to offer

 Carl Showalter – Would it… kill you to say something?
 “No.” That’s the first thing you’ve said in the last four hours.
 That’s a… that’s fountain of conversation, man.
 That’s a geyser.
 I mean, whoa daddy!
 Stand back, man.
 Shit.
 I’m sitting here driving.
 Doing all the driving, man.
 The whole fucking way from Brainard driving.
 Just trying to… chat, you know.
 Keep our spirits up, fight the boredom of the road, and you can’t say one fucking thing just in the way of conversation.
 Oh fuck it.
 I don’t have to talk to you either, man.
 See how you like it.
 Just total fucking silence.
 Two can play at that game, smart guy.
 We’ll just see how you like it.
 Total silence.

 Another prominent comic element exists in the dynamic of our kidnappers, who in many ways are the original odd couple.
-Carl Showalter (Buscemi) is the hapless, talkative cretin whose bark is infinitely louder than his bite, while his dead-eyed accomplice sits in absolute silence for hours on end, only ever pausing to order pancakes with a curtness that cuts to the very heart of his associate’s soft underbelly.
+Carl Showalter (Buscemi) is the hapless, talkative cretin whose bark is infinitely louder than his bite.
+Meanwhile, his dead-eyed accomplice sits in absolute silence for hours on end, only ever pausing to order pancakes with a curtness that cuts to the very centre of his associate’s soft underbelly.
 Carl is a small-time con-artist looking to make a quick buck and get out clean.
 His partner Gaear, played by an excruciatingly remorseless Peter Stormare, is prone to the kind of inhuman violence that can decimate communities irrevocably.

 Fargo is a wonderful example of just how effective explicit violence can be when used correctly.
 It is never wasted or needless; it is sparse and unsettling and always essential to events.
 When Gaear takes the initiative and puts a bullet in a patrolman’s head, our surprise is mirrored by the blood-splattered face of his partner, and we know that events are far more serious than we may have first assumed.
 When Showalter argues with a parking attendant over the cost of his momentary visit, we empathise with his gripe against bureaucracy, and when in a later scene a heavily bleeding Showalter finds himself once again in the same predicament, we can even sympathise on some deeply macabre level when he brutally murders the smiling attendant, an act that, crucially, we do not see him commit.
 Unlike so many modern movies designed in the same vein, the violence is not a superfluous embellishment, it is a constructive device which adds richness to the plot and its characters.
 Instead of being cynical and malicious, it is humorous and very much relatable.